Frequently Asked Questions

 D) To have the benefit of an opportunity to be heard by an impartial Hearing Board or Hearing Officer in addressing an allegation/s of a violation of University Policy;

 E) To have an advisor, including an attorney, present in a disciplinary conference and/or hearing.
-Advisors may not participate directly in a disciplinary conference and/or hearing process nor may an advisor address any participant in the disciplinary conference and/or hearing process other than the student;
+Advisors may not participate directly in a disciplinary conference and/or hearing process, nor may an advisor address any participant in the disciplinary conference and/or hearing process other than the student the advisor represents.
+An advisor may be present in cases that are associated with Title IX;

-G) To view the list of witnesses against him or her at the administrative discipline conference or prior to a hearing in front of a hearing board.
+G) To view the list of witnesses against him or her at the administrative discipline conference or prior to a formal hearing.

 Why is it important to report student conduct violations?